TomHuang8/ADLIS/README.md

   </video>
 </div>

-&emsp;Beyond validating the proposed ADLIS framework, the hyperspectral light-field dataset from [RealSLF]([https://opg.optica.org/abstract.cfm?uri=oe-33-21-45049]) [FlexiDim_demo](https://github.com/lishiqiao/FlexiDim_demo) offers broad applicability.
+&emsp;Beyond validating the proposed ADLIS framework, the hyperspectral light-field dataset from [RealSLF, Optics Express 2025](https://opg.optica.org/abstract.cfm?uri=oe-33-21-45049) [https://github.com/lishiqiao/FlexiDim_demo] offers broad applicability.
 It can facilitate research on diverse 5D spectral light-field reconstruction tasks for snapshot computational imaging systems with different encoding strategies.
 Additionally, the dataset can be adopted as clean ground-truth data to support downstream tasks including light-field denoising and light field super-resolution.

 If you find this repo or dataset useful, please give it a star ⭐ and consider citing our paper in your research.
 Thank you!